LOWTHER MEDICAL CENTRE - LIST OF PRIVATE FEES

-PLEASE NOTE: Routine requests can take between 2 to 4 weeks to process and are dealt with in order received.
-If you have an URGENT request, please provide the member of the staff with details which will be passed to the Clinician.
+PLEASE NOTE: Routine requests can take up to 10 weeks to process and are dealt with in order received.
+If you have an URGENT request, please provide details which will be passed to the Clinician.

 Letters requiring posting will incur an additional administration fee of £2.50 and must be paid for in advance.